 The shift shows a change in employee expectations.
-Unless employers revamp their approach towards employee experience, attracting new talent and retaining their valued employees in the current environment will be an upward battle.
+Unless employers revamp their approach towards employee experience prioritising corporate wellness, attracting new talent and talent retention of existing valued employees in the current environment will continue to be an upward battle.

-Solution to labour shortage in APAC – Corporate Wellness Programmes
+Solution to labour shortage in APAC –Employee Assistance Programmes

 What are the benefits of corporate wellness programmes?

 Employees now place a higher value on workplace wellness and other non-financial factors such as flexible working hours or the freedom to work from home.
 Leading employers also see greater importance on corporate wellness programmes and prioritising employee’s mental health, expanding the scope of wellbeing beyond physical safety to include emotional, social, financial, communal and employee engagement factors.

 Corporate wellness programmes, when properly implemented, help promote employee engagement, talent retention, attract top talent, organisational culture, boost morale and cut the cost of employee health care.